RotherOSS/otobo/Kernel/cpan-lib/README.md

 ### Add files that do no originate from CPAN.

+These are Perl modules that belong to OTOBO but have to be in a specific namespace.

     cp -r Devel/REPL local/lib/perl5/Devel         # the plugins Devel::REPL::Plugin::OTOBO is not on CPAN
-    cp -r Plack local/lib/perl5/Plack              # the Plack plugins are not on CPAN
+    cp -r Plack local/lib/perl5/Plack              # the Plack plugins are not on CPAN cp -r Test2 local/lib/perl5/Test2              # the OTOBO specific Test2::Require modules

 ### Install missing modules